passiv/snaptrade-sdks/sdks/ruby/README.md

 ##### user_id: `String`<a id="user_id-string"></a>
 ##### user_secret: `String`<a id="user_secret-string"></a>
 ##### accounts: `String`<a id="accounts-string"></a>
-Optional comma seperated list of account IDs used to filter the request on specific accounts
+Optional comma separated list of account IDs used to filter the request on specific accounts

 ##### detailed: `Boolean`<a id="detailed-boolean"></a>